 - Get plenty of rest.

 - Wear a support bra or compression garments regularly.

 - Avoid heavy lifting and other strenuous exercises.

 - Consult with your surgeon immediately if you experience any unusual symptoms.

-In most cases, it is combined with other surgical procedures to achieve better results.
-This also shortens the recovery time.
-During your consultation, Dr Cope will recommend which procedures will best suit your body type and goals.
+In some cases, it is combined with other surgical procedures to achieve more closely the patient’s desired results.
+During your consultation, Dr Cope will recommend which procedures may suit your body type and goals

 *Note results vary from person to person